solana-labs/solana-season/README.md

 - [Discord Support Chat](https://discord.gg/uNHzdyZRMB): Live technical support and help
 - [Find a teammate directory](https://airtable.com/shrGAmy0TzK9h73Us)

+## Submissions

+A submission form will be availble around June 1.
+It will require a description of the project, project logo/image, a list of teammates, project name, a link to the GitHub /gitlab repo, and a slide deck or video presentation.

 ## Judging

 Participants may submit a maximum of 1 project by the hackathon deadline.
 Once all submissions are collected, Solana will distribute a list to the judges for the evaluation process.
 Teams and individuals are evaluated on the following criteria: